 The Greek Islands are some of the world’s most desirable travel destinations, filled with cobbled lanes lined with whitewashed architecture, beautiful beaches, and serene sea views, along with alluring ancient ruins.
-With some 6,000 islands, around 230 that are inhabited, it can be hard to decide where to go, but with these 20 you really can’t go wrong.
+With some 6,000 islands, around 230 are inhabited, it can be hard to decide where to go, but with these 20 you really can’t go wrong.

 20 Greek Islands to Visit in 2023

 There are few other islands that rank as high and as frequently among travel bucket lists destinations than Santorini.
 This all-time classic is surely one of the most photogenic, renowned for its volcanic landscapes, colorful beaches and legendary sunsets that promise to be even better when viewed while cruising in a luxe catamaran with a signature cocktail in hand.

 Mykonos is famous for its glitz and glamour, including high-end resorts, fine dining, and upscale shopping, but you’ll also find authentic experiences, from farm-to-table eateries to a variety of excursions, including cooking classes and jeep safari tours.
 It also boasts some of the most magical beaches in Greece, with exquisite sands for soaking up the sun while sipping cocktails.

 Visit these iconic Greek islands on our Cyclades Highlights 8 Day Private Tour >

 Naxos is becoming an increasingly popular food destination with its wide range of local products from Naxian potatoes and cheeses to honey, olives, olive oil, fruits, wine and its famous liqueur, kitron.
 Toss in fine dining and farm-to-table experiences with breathtaking sea views, pristine beaches, spectacular mountains for hiking, fabulous shopping and marble workshops, and you’ve got a vacation that’s hard to beat.